emsig/emg3d/docs/usage.rst

     >>> import numpy as np

-Now, we define the mesh (see :class:`discretize.TensorMesh` for more info).
+First, we define the mesh (see :class:`discretize.TensorMesh` for more info).
 In reality, this task requires some careful considerations.
 E.g., to avoid edge effects, the mesh should be large enough in order for the fields to dissipate, yet fine enough around source and receiver to accurately model them.
 This grid is too small, but serves as a minimal example.

 .. code-block:: python